Give your auditors fewer questions; AI makes revenue recognition transparent.

 This method is used when customers do not pay the entire price up front but pay it over a period of time as installments.
 This is mainly applicable in the case of purchase of high ticket goods such as real estate, machinery, equipment and appliances.
 Here, revenue is recognized as a percentage of the total revenue as and when the payment is received.

 For example, let us assume that a company sells equipment worth $10,000 to a customer with an installment period of 5 months.
 So each month, the customer will pay an installment amount of $2000.
 At the beginning as the organization has not received any payment they will have accounts receivables of $10,000.
-As the installment is received each month, the accounts receivables will be debited with the installment amount of $2000 and the revenue will be recognized.
+As the installment is received each month, the accounts receivable will be debited with the installment amount of $2000 ,and the revenue will be recognized.

-Ledger entry after first installment received
+Ledger entry afterthe first installment received

 Account